Meet Michael Black - CEO, National Marker Corporation

 I understood the dire repercussions of this type of acquisition.
 If the company was sold to one of our competitors, not only would National Marker employees lose their jobs, I would be asked to stay on as part of the acquisition.
 I vowed that I wouldn’t let either of these things happen.
 I needed guidance and a game plan.
 Processing and supporting big decisions like this was a major selling point for joining Vistage, so I decided to turn to Scott and my Vistage group for help.

-While we were processing my issue, a fellow group members had an audacious idea: had I considered putting in an offer to buy the company myself?
+While we were processing my issue, a fellow group member had an audacious idea: had I considered putting in an offer to buy the company myself?
 In my wildest dreams, I had never imagined this to be a realistic possibility.
 Not only did I not have the resources to personally finance the purchase, I didn’t know anyone in my network who did, either.
 After considering all possible options, this member insisted that buying the company was, hands down, the best course of action.
 Once I clearly saw the alternatives, I was convinced he was right.

 Together, working with Scott, our group brainstormed various options to make it happen.
 Within 72 hours, we had a plan of attack.
 Members from my group graciously opened up their networks and along with Scott, we were able to line up financiers and negotiators who believed in me and my story.
 With Scott and my Vistage group behind me every step of the way, I officially purchased and became the owner and CEO of National Marker in 2012.